-Their first meeting in 1981, one of the biggest fights in boxing history, was called “The Showdown,” an appellation which made sense given that each held one of the two official world title belts in the welterweight division.
-The rematch, held eight long years later, was billed as “The War,” but no one really knew why.
+The first Hearns vs Leonard battle in 1981, one of the biggest fights in boxing history, was billed as “The Showdown,” an appellation that made sense given that each boxer held one of the two official world title belts in the welterweight division.
+The rematch, held eight long years later, was packaged as “The War,” but no one really knew why.

-Though for a time it appeared the Hagler triumph would be the conclusion to Ray’s amazing career.
-He had given up his world titles and refused to make any public commitments regarding future fights, until, after an 18 month layoff, he returned to face unlikely opponent Donny Lalonde at a catch-weight of 168 pounds.
-In a wild shoot-out he captured two more world championships, the newly minted super middleweight crown and Lalonde’s share of the light heavyweight title.
+For a time though it appeared the Hagler triumph would be the conclusion to Ray’s amazing career.
+He had given up his world titles and refused to make any public commitments regarding future fights, until, after an eighteen month layoff, he returned to face unlikely opponent Donny Lalonde at a catch-weight of 168 pounds.
+In a wild shoot-out he captured two more title belts, the newly minted super middleweight strap and Lalonde’s share of the light heavyweight title.
 The little-known Lalonde had been regarded as no threat to Sugar Ray, but he more than held his own, even scoring a knockdown, before succumbing to Leonard’s furious attack in round nine.

-That same month Thomas Hearns was also in action, and if Sugar Ray was less than dominant against Lalonde, “The Motor City Cobra” appeared positively anemic in his title match with James “The Heat” Kinchen, hanging on for dear life in round four after rising from a knockdown.
-Tommy himself admitted he was fortunate to get the decision against an opponent he likely would have battered into submission with relative ease just a couple years before; clearly all the tough battles and those famous Kronk Gym wars were starting to catch up to the 30-year-old “Hitman.”
+That same month Thomas Hearns was also in action, and if Sugar Ray was less than dominant against Lalonde, “The Motor City Cobra” appeared positively anemic in his title match with James “The Heat” Kinchen, hanging on for dear life in round four after rising from a knockdown and absorbing an alarming number of heavy shots the rest of the way.
+Tommy himself admitted he was lucky to get the decision against an opponent he likely would have battered into submission just a couple years before; all the tough fights and those famous Kronk Gym wars were catching up to the 30-year-old “Hitman.”

 But now, for the first time, Leonard could not escape the criticisms and the anger of die-hard fight fans who couldn’t stop thinking about all the great fights Ray’s maneuverings had made impossible.
 The obvious question hanging over Leonard vs Hearns II was, “Why now?”
-Why had Leonard made everyone wait over eight years for a rematch that everyone would have loved to see back in 1982?
-The conclusion drawn by more than a few jaded boxing fans was that Sugar Ray was cherry-picking an over-the-hill Tommy after he had looked vulnerable against Kinchen, just as Ray had challenged Marvelous Marvin only after he had appeared susceptible in his grueling war with John Mugabi.
+Why had Leonard made everyone wait almost eight years for a rematch that would have been a huge money-maker at any point before?
+The conclusion drawn by more than a few jaded fans was that Sugar Ray was cherry-picking an over-the-hill Tommy after he had looked vulnerable against Kinchen, just as Ray had challenged Marvelous Marvin only after he had appeared susceptible in his grueling war with John Mugabi.

 But even if that was the case, Thomas “The Hit Man” Hearns didn’t care.
 Ray and the public could think whatever they liked; Hearns knew this was a fight that could define his career, or re-define it.
-Make no mistake, that first defeat to Leonard had been devastating.
+Make no mistake, that loss to Leonard had been devastating.
 Thousands of Tommy’s fans from Detroit had cheered him on, many placing huge bets that he would knock out Sugar Ray.
-In the 12th round of that fabled fight, Hearns was in control and ahead on points, poised to notch a massive victory and prove himself the best boxer in the world.
-But then came Angelo Dundee’s famous “You’re blowing it!” speech and Leonard’s blistering two-fisted assault before the contest was stopped in round fourteen.
+In round twelve of that fabled fight, Hearns was in control and ahead on points, poised to notch a massive victory and prove himself the best boxer in the world.
+But then came Angelo Dundee’s famous “You’re blowing it!” speech and the blistering two-fisted assault from Ray that followed and which led to the contest being stopped in round fourteen.
 Many took for granted that a rematch would soon follow.
 Instead, Ray defended his world title just once more before announcing his first retirement, due to a detached retina.

 But now, finally, after waiting eight long years, Hearns finally had his chance.
 And if Leonard thought “The Motor City Cobra” had lost his bite and was there for the taking, Tommy knew otherwise.
 Leonard vs Hearns II wasn’t about Sugar Ray adding to his legacy by blasting a shot fighter out of the ring; it was about Hearns getting the revenge for which he had waited so long.